MCAT Physics: What You Need To Know

 • Critical Analysis and Reasoning Skills

-For each section, except for the Critical Analysis section, test takers will be given 95 minutes to answer a total of 59 questions.
+For each section, except for the Critical Analysis section, test takers will be given 95 minutes to answer 59 questions.
 The 59 questions are broken down as such:

 • 10 passages